nicholasmeade/Connected-App/readme.md

 - Built mobile first
 - Implement responsive design using flexbox, grid, or another css framework.
 - Use React Hooks
-- Be deployed on github pages https://github.com/gitname/react-gh-pages
+- Be deployed on github pages https://github.com/gitname/react-gh-pages (we will go over this together)

 ### 📋 List of API's